NANA-2016/Ansible-refactoring/README.md

   {Create refactor branch where all of the project wiil  be running. as you make all the changes you need to make.
 This all ows your work to be neat and easy to go through for all the other team member you are working with before the final changes are made which will be

-  termed as the the desirable results by the person managing the project where now you can send a pull request and merge the changes made to the main project.}
+  termed as the the desirable results by the person managing the project where now you can send a pull request and merge the changes made to the main project.
+All the changes being made on the terminal have to be pushed to the refactor branch created then a pull

+  request is made if the changes are acceptable and are working well to avoid too any errors.}

    In playbook, create a folder and name it site.yml which will act as an entry/parent to all other playbooks. (point to